Go Radio (Glasgow): Programming

 Between 9am and 5pm the station doesn't repeat a song under the No repeat workday.

-The weekend line up includes Dance music shows with Stevie Lennon and a business show ' The GO Radio Business Show with Hunter & Haughey' with Tom Hunter and Willie Haughey.
+The weekend line up includes Dance music shows with Stevie Lennon and a business show, The Go Radio Business Show with Hunter & Haughey, presented by Tom Hunter and Willie Haughey.

 News and sport

 Sports coverage airs under as the GO radio football show and includes live match reports during the season and a magazine show /phone in on weekday evenings between 5 and 7.
 It is presented by Paul Cooney and Rob MacLean and features regular panellists Barry Ferguson and John Hartson.